zvada/technology/docs/release/old-release-removal.md

 2. Remove the series from the mash configs on the repo.opensciencegrid.org machines:

-    - Add the koji tags for the old series to the `osg-tags.excluded` file:
+    - Add the koji tags for the old series to the `/usr/local/osg-tags.excluded` file:
     ```
     # cd /usr/local
     # fgrep osg-3.1 osg-tags